codefresh-io/cap-docs.codefresh.io/_docs/integrations/github-actions.md

 | `CF_JIRA_FAIL_ON_NOT_FOUND `         | Fail if Jira ticket is not found  | Optional  |

 Most of the arguments have default values that will match the most common scenarios.
-The most important arguments that you need to fill manually in your Github action workflow are
+The most important arguments that you need to fill manually in your GitHub Action workflow are:

 * `CF_API_KEY`
 * `CF_IMAGE`
 * `CF_ENRICHERS`

-## Codefresh API Key
+### Codefresh API Key

-To obtain a Codefresh API KEY for usage in Github actions navigate to the integration page by going to [https://g.codefresh.io/2.0/account-settings/integrations](https://g.codefresh.io/2.0/account-settings/integrations).

-Choose *GitHub action* from the cards and click on the *Generate* button in the first row.
+1. In the Codefresh UI, go to [Integrations](https://g.codefresh.io/2.0/account-settings/integrations){:target="\_blank"}.
+1. Select **GitHub Actions**, and then click **Configure**.
+1. In the row with the **CF_API_KEY**, click **Generate** (first row).
-A token will be generated for you.
-Be sure to note it down as it will only appear once.
+  A token is generated.
+Make sure to note down the token as it will only appear once.

-Then enter this token in Github actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with name `CF_API_KEY`.
-Now you can reference it in all Github pipelines like any other secret.
+1. Enter this token in GitHub Actions [as a secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets) with the name `CF_API_KEY`.
+  Now you can reference it in all GitHub pipelines as you would any other secret.

-## GitHub actions pipeline example
+### GitHub Actions pipeline example

-Here is an example pipeline that use GitHub actions for building a container image and the special Codefresh action to pass the resulting image to Codefresh.
+Here is an example pipeline that uses GitHub Actions to build a container image, and the special Codefresh action to pass the resulting image to Codefresh.

 {% highlight yaml %}